gscarpa/TrabalhoMemoria/README.md

 # Memory game College Work

-This repository was created for a college work where I need to develop a memory game with Allegro library
+This repository was created for a college work in which I need to develop a memory game with the Allegro library